 Receiving an Out-of-State DUI Conviction

-When someone who has been convicted of a DUI is from out of state, he or she is more likely to get jail time instead of probation.
+An out-of-state DUI works differently than if you are charged in the jurisdiction where you reside.
+When someone who has been convicted of a DUI is from out of state, he or she is more likely to get jail time then probation.
 This is because there could be issues with transferring his or her probation to a different state.
 The convicted driver may also have his or her driver’s license suspended and be ordered to pay significant fines.
 Therefore, a person facing a DUI charge should contact a dedicated out-of-state DUI lawyer in Omaha as soon as possible.